qwaneu/qwaneu.github.io/_posts/2020-09-03-deploy-a-blank-page.md

 explained 1st
 edition](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0201616416)
 by Kent Beck, the [c2 wiki](http://wiki.c2.org) or the XP mailing list.

+Credits: Thanks to Marc Evers for asking if there was value in old drafts, editing and drawing the graphic.

 <aside>
   <h3>Learning how to get software to production often & early is hard.</h3>